-At school we never hung out, and we never walked home together.
-I was a pretty young girl and I never saw this as a good thing, girls in general were mean to me, and my brother’s school friends would often tease him about me, or worse, spread rumours.
+At school, we never hung out, and we never walked home together.
+I was a pretty young girl and I never saw this as a good thing; girls in general, were mean to me, and my brother’s school friends would often tease him about me, or worse, spread rumours.
 Words like ‘slag’, ‘slapper’ and ‘whore’ were commonly said about a girl whether they had ever kissed a boy or not.
 (Boys who get rejected can be really nasty sometimes, and incidentally, a boy in the same situation was called a ‘stud’ and applauded by his mates).
 I guess this made my brother see me in a different light and it was hard for him to deal with.

 We were no longer as close to our friend circle as we had been as kids either.
 We were all coming of age and it was like the curtain of childhood was drawn back all of a sudden and we saw each other very differently.
 I was no longer one of the boys; even games like hide ‘n’ seek now meant that one of the boys might try to hide somewhere alone with me.
 The childhood games we’d played together had lost their innocence, showing us that boys and girls were indeed different.
 In any case, kidulthood had set in and everyone was busier, caught up with their own lives and school work now.

-When we got home from school, we ate dinner, usually in front of the TV and we watched all the after school TV programmes until the early evening.
+When we got home from school, we ate dinner, usually in front of the TV and we watched all the after-school TV programmes until the early evening.
 It was the norm for us at that age: come home, watch telly.
-If the weather was good: hang out outside for a while then watch telly.
+If the weather was good: hang out outside for a while, then watch telly.
 If the weather wasn’t good, which in England, it usually wasn’t: watch telly.

-My father was a heavy smoker and I wondered if he quit smoking would the amount saved be enough for our activities.
+My father was a heavy smoker and I wondered if he quit smoking, would the amount saved be enough for our activities.
 I was sure it would have been but I didn’t dare say anything.
 We even stopped getting the daily and Sunday newspapers to save money.
 I’d loved reading the children’s magazines in them and although I was far too young to understand it all, I read every page of the paper.
-In primary and middle school, I had been a complete book worm and would devour every children’s book that I borrowed from the school library.
+In primary and middle school, I had been a complete bookworm and would devour every children’s book that I borrowed from the school library.
 Every day I’d proudly carry my clear-plastic book folder with the colourful zipper and my name on a sticker at the front, and check out new books.
-Enid Blyton and Roald Dahl were my favourite.
+Enid Blyton and Roald Dahl were my favourites.
 I didn’t even want to stop to eat when I was reading Matilda.
 I think I read it in a single afternoon.
 Everybody knew that for birthday and Christmas gifts I’d be happiest with books.
 But the passion for everything dwindled and I lost focus and interest once all the drama at home started and I hit high school.